All Episodes

 And it's not an imperative to get the DACA deal done now.

-And it was the president that opened the door to DACA in the first place, and the Democrats just looking for any excuse because they have deemed it politically expedient not to do a DACA deal.
+And the Democrats just looking for any excuse because they have deemed it politically expedient not to do a DACA deal.

-Let me just give you some truth and some facts, because I don't think anybody else in the media is going to do it.
+Let me just give you some truth and some facts because I don't think anybody else in the media is going to do it.

 You never have a real government shutdown.

-Uh they there's a lot of leeway in terms of what it means.
+There's a lot of leeway in terms of what it means.

 What are essential services?